 Cheng-Yen (Wesley) Hsieh

-I was advised by Prof. Deva Ramanan during my master of science in computer vision at Carnegie Mellon University.
-I received my B.S. from National Taiwan University.
-I had the pleasure to work with Prof. Yu-Chiang Frank Wang and Prof. An-Yeu (Andy) Wu.
+I earned my Master of Science in Computer Vision (MSCV) from Carnegie Mellon University, advised by Prof. Deva Ramanan.
+I received my B.S. in Electrical Engineering from National Taiwan University, where I had the pleasure of working with Prof. Yu-Chiang Frank Wang and Prof. An-Yeu (Andy) Wu.

 Github / Google Scholar / chengyenhsieh0806@gmail.com